paxdotdev/pax/lab-journal-ss.md

 For slot this results in:
 - update_children of stacker both updates the shadow tree and the main component tree (but attached limits events from shadow)

+### How should canvas layer indexing work?

+If the entire expanded node tree has no repeat/conditionals, the canvas index of each node can be computed once and never changes.
+With repeat and conditionals however, indicies will need to be shifted arround to allow for arbitrary insertions of native/canvas layers between existing ones.

+Some options:
+- destroy elements and recreate them whenever it's canvas index changes.
+Keep track of this engine side.
+This probably is pretty expensive if a half of all rendered things need to be shifted in the same frame.
+- do some fancy stuff to allow direct "shifting" of layers by some native message by the conditional/repeat element (this would require revamping how native elements keep track of their target layer - possibly by some ID passed from the chassi?)
+- is it possible to figure out the maximum number of layers that will be needed at compile time? since the source for repeat indices can be arbitrarily changed to any length at runtime, I don't think it is.

+Go for the first one initially?

+Sending of create/destroy is done in mount/dismount.
+This means that a node changing layer would need to dissmount and mount again with a different ID the way things are structured at the moment.
+Could a new layer ID instead be introduced as part of an update patch somehow?
+That might be simpler (and allow for movement of native elems instead of destruction and creation?).